LTUC/amman-dotnet-401d2/Curriculum/Class27/lab/README.md

 ## Tests

-Test the getter/setters of your models.
+Test the getter/setters of your `Product` model

 ## Rubric